A Unified Framework for Event-based Frame Interpolation with Ad-hoc Deblurring in the Wild: Experiments

 \subsection{Single Image Deblurring}

-As a by-product, REFID can also perform single image motion deblurring, and Tab.~\ref{table:deblur} reports quantitative comparisons on this task.
-Compared with the state-of-the-art EFNet~\cite{sun2022event}, our method pushes the performance further to 35.91 dB in PSNR on GoPro.
+As a by-product, REFID can also perform single-image motion deblurring, and Tab.~\ref{table:deblur} reports quantitative comparisons on this task.
+It is worth mentioning that REFID predicts a short sequence of images that are within the exposure time of the input blurry image.
+And this is different from other traditional single-image deblurring methods.
+Thus, single-image deblurring results from our REFID represent the averaged PSNR and SSIM from the resulting image sequences.

+With the supervised-training strategy, compared with the state-of-the-art EFNet~\cite{sun2022event}, our method pushes the performance further to 35.91 dB in PSNR on GoPro.
 The 0.22 dB improvement in PSNR over EFNet on REBlur also evidences the robustness of REFID on real-world blurry scenes.

+Considering a more realistic scene, the ground-truth sharp images for most of the event cameras are not available or hard to get.
+In these conditions, the models trained on synthetic data are used for real conditions.
+SRN+, HINet+, EFNet, and REFID in Tab.\ref{table:ssl} are examples.
+For our self-supervised training framework, we can choose either training from scratch on the real-world dataset (HighREV dataset) or self-supervised fine-tuning with pre-trained weights from synthetic datasets, with 1.32 dB and 3.98 dB higher than state-of-the-art.